ryanmcmanimie/prismic-translator/README.md

 1. Clone the repository
 2. No build process required - it's vanilla JavaScript
 3. Load the extension in Chrome developer mode
-4. Test on Prismic documents or use `test.html` for development
+4. Test on Prismic documents for development

 ### Testing

-- Open `test.html` in your browser to test field detection
-- The test page simulates real Prismic field structures
-- Use browser developer tools to debug field selection
-- Check console logs for translation progress
+Use browser developer tools to debug field selection Check console logs for translation progress

 ### Contributing